 - Hōjō Ujiyoshi (北条氏燕, 1830–1891)

-In the 18th and the early 19th century the financial situation of the Kawachi Sayama Domain had progressively worsened due to mismanagement, corruption and an increased tax urden.
+In the 18th and the early 19th century, the financial situation of the Kawachi Sayama Domain had progressively worsened due to mismanagement, corruption and an increased tax burden.
 Ujiyoshi was the son of the 9th lord Ujitaka and was adopted by the 10th lord Ujihisa.
 Ujiyoshi served as guard of Osaka Castle.
 His financial reforms faced stern opposition and failed.
 Ujiyoshi retired in 1861.

 - Hōjō Ujiyuki (北条氏恭, 1845–1919)

 Ujiyuki was adopted by Ujiyoshi and became head of the domain in 1861.
 The bakufu burdened him with coast defence operations in Takasago, further worsening the precarious financial state of the domain.
 Though collaborating with the shogunate until 1867, Ujiyoshi swore allegiance to the new Meiji government and did not participate in the Boshin War.
 He was appointed the governor of his domain but stepped back in 1869.
 Until 1912 he served Emperor Meiji as chamberlain and died in 1919 at the age of 75.

 - Mason Richard H.P., Caiger John Godwin, A History of Japan, Revised Edition, Tuttle Publishing 1997